 Cypress' Dean Lithium Claystone Project in Clayton Valley, Nevada

-Cypress holds a 100% interest in the 2,700 acre (35 association placer claims) Dean Project located in the heart of the Clayton Valley lithium production and exploration area of Esmeralda County, Nevada.
+Cypress holds a 100% interest in the 2,700 acre (35 association placer and lode claims) Dean Project located in the heart of the Clayton Valley lithium production and exploration area of Esmeralda County, Nevada.
 The Company's Dean Project is located to the immediate east of the Albemarle Silver Peak Lithium Mine with Cypress' Glory Project on its south boundary and Pure Energy Minerals project on its southwest boundary.

 Cypress' highly prospective Dean property is located within 200 meters east of producing lithium brine wells belonging to the Silver Peak Mine operated by Albemarle (NYSE: ALB).
 The Dean property is tied onto the immediate north of Cypress' Glory Project and abuts the northern resource area of Pure Energy Minerals project.
 The Pure Energy potential production wells SPD 9, CV1, CV3 are located 500 meters from the southwest area of Cypress' Dean Project.